 Domain Authority (DA) is a metric developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).
 It ranges from 1 to 100, with higher scores indicating a greater ability to rank.
 DA is calculated using various factors, including the number and quality of inbound links, the overall strength of the domain, and other SEO factors.

-Why Domain Authority is Important for Small Businesses
+Why Is Domain Authority Important to Small Businesses?

 The Role of Domain Authority in Local SEO